-Recovering from an oral surgery should be more than pain management.
+The help you get from your oral surgeon to recover from a dental procedure should be about more than pain management.
 Sometimes, after facial trauma, dental implant or wisdom tooth surgery, our body needs a bit of help healing.
-And the best way to help someone heal is holistically, which is where platelet-rich-fibrin (PRF) comes in.
+And the best way to help someone heal is holistically, which is where regenerative medicine in.

-What’s the Process of Adding a PRF Treatment to Oral Surgery?
+What’s the Process of Adding a PRF Treatment to a Surgical Procedure?

 The process of creating platelet-rich-fibrin is simple, requires no foreign substances like coagulators, and happens right in our office.
 As well, the blood sample needed is small.
 After we extract the patient’s blood, the sample is put in a centrifuge for about 10 minutes.
 This separates the different components of your blood into 3 layers.